alexheretic/posts/content/posts/2022-02-09-ab-av1/index.md

 The command called sample-encode 4 times as it searched for the highest crf to satisfy our VMAF constraint.
 It tells us that if we can up our crf to **36** to get our desired quality.
 Higher crf means our output is will be even smaller.
 It also predicts how long the full encode will take, ~6 minutes, which we already know is pretty close to the truth.

 Because sample-encode itself is so fast the entire crf-search took only around a minute.
-Of course this will slow down lower preset, but it will always be hugely proportionally quicker than doing full encodes.
+Of course this will slow down with lower presets, but should always be proportionally much quicker than doing a full encode.

 ## Evaluating svt-av1 presets
 ab-av1 provides a way to take an objective look at svt-av1 presets and to do it in _a single human lifetime_.
 We already know lower presets are higher quality and take longer, but how high and how long?

-Well presets 4 and lower are _very_ slow indeed.
+Well lower presets are _very_ slow indeed.
 It's also true that all presets produce roughly the same size output on a given crf.
-So we need to get a VMAF score to show the true value of the lower ones.
+So we need to get a VMAF score to show the true value.

 **crf-search** can do this, if the preset gives better quality we should be able to find a higher crf value to satisfy our VMAF constraint.